Service Learning Activities

 The School of Nursing was awarded the 2015 Governor's Initiative for Volunteer Excellence (GIVE) award for Outstanding Volunteer Outreach by a health-care education program.
 To log in your service-learning hours, visit the School's page in GiveGab.

-If you would like to propose a service-learning activity, fill out the form below and return to the School of Nursing Office of Student Affairs.
+If you would like to propose a service-learning activity, contact the director of student life for a proposal form to fill out and return to the School of Nursing Office of Student Life.

-If you have questions regarding service-learning requirements or ideas for activities, please contact Farrah Banks, director of student affairs and service learning, at (601) 984-6252 or firstname.lastname@example.org.
+If you have questions regarding service-learning requirements or ideas for activities, please contact Dr. Farrah Evans, director of student life, at (601) 984-6252 or firstname.lastname@example.org.